 The giant squid and the colossal squid are two mythical sea monsters that turned out to be all too real.
-The legend of the Kraken tells of a massive and terrifying creature which would emerge from the depths to pluck sailors off deck or pull entire ships to the bottom of the sea.
+The legend of the Kraken tells of a massive and terrifying creature that would emerge from the depths to pluck sailors off the deck or pull entire ships to the bottom of the sea.
 Superstitious seafarers lived in fear of the beast, and stories of ships that met their fates at the ends of huge tentacles spread throughout the world.

 Today we assume this cephalopod model was borne from sightings of giant squid.
 As we can only imagine, standing on the deck of an old sailing ship at night while a massive giant squid surfaces just a few feet away must have been a terrifying experience for sailors who knew little of biology or the natural world.

-So, while the myth of the Kraken may have begun because of early sailor’s fear of the ocean, it was probably perpetuated and molded by sightings of a real creature, the giant squid.
+So, while the myth of the Kraken may have begun because of early sailors’ fear of the ocean, it was probably perpetuated and molded by sightings of a real creature, the giant squid.
 And, of course, a 30-foot giant squid was likely exaggerated way out of proportion each time the story was retold until it became the horrible Kraken, capable of sinking ships and causing all sorts of mayhem.

-In truth, the giant squid can’t sink a ship, and it’s not likely you’ll be snatched off deck by one.
+In truth, the giant squid can’t sink a ship, and it’s not likely you’ll be snatched off the deck by one.
 But it is a fascinating and dangerous creature we are only beginning to understand.